Matthew 3

 “Repent, for the kingdom of heaven is at hand.”

-(b) The kingdom of heaven is any place that is submitted to the reign of God (Matt.
+(b) The kingdom of heaven or the kingdom of God refers to the reign of God (Matt.
 6:10).
 (Kingdom means king’s domain.)
 It is the superior reality of heaven in contrast with the fallen realms of this world (John 18:36).
-We enter the kingdom by repenting (turning to God) and putting our faith in Jesus
+The kingdom of heaven is the grace-filled rule of the Lord that releases righteousness, peace and joy (Rom.
+14:17).
+In contrast with earthly kingdoms which wax and wane, the kingdom of the Son starts small, grows and endures forever (Ps.
+145:13, Matt.
+13:32, Rev. 11:15).
+We enter the kingdom by repenting (turning to God) and putting our faith in King Jesus.

 Matthew 3:6